n3rada/MSSQLand/DEVELOPERS.md

 This design makes adding new features straightforward—simply create a new action class, and the framework handles the rest.

 Depending of your new feature, you will need to create a new action class inside the targeted sub-directory.
-For example, if it is related to Active Directory, you can add-it inside [Domain](.\MSSQLand\Actions\Domain).
 Once decided, you can next copy-paste this skeleton:

 ```csharp
 using MSSQLand.Services;